The Ultimate Guide to Garage Security

 General Garage Security Advice

-- Consider fitting a pair of garage door locks that are fitted either vertically or horizontally and can be locked either from the inside or outside of the garage.
+Consider fitting a pair of garage door locks that are fitted either vertically or horizontally and can be locked either from the inside or outside of the garage.
+This adds extra protection to your garage and helps to keep your valuables safe!

-- Consider purchasing loop cables.
+Consider purchasing loop cables.
 These have a long braided steel cable and a two-bolt anchor locking point.
-These fix to garage walls or floors and can be passed through expensive property such as quad bikes, etc. Some cables are alarmed.
+These fix to garage walls or floors and can be passed through expensive property such as quad bikes, etc. Some cables can even be alarmed.
+Likewise, consider locking up any power tools you might have stored in the garage with loop cables or even locking them in a secure cabinet.

 Wall/Floor Anchors and Expandable Bolts